-Customers want complaint resolution on their time.
+Customers want complaint resolution on their own time.
 However, it may not be feasible for you to provide support on odds hours, which leaves customers dissatisfied.
 According to the Sprout Social Index, 40 percent of consumers expect a response from businesses within an hour, while 79 percent expect a reply within the first 24 hours.

-Solution: Observe the most common time customers complain and assure that your representatives are present at those hours.
+Solution: Observe the most common time customers complain and ensure that your representatives are present at those hours.
 For example, if your business has US clients but is located in India, you should have a support team working during the night to match the time difference.

 III.
 Strategies on How to Handle Customer Complaints